prisma/prisma1/docs/04-Reference/01-Service-Definition/02-graphcool.yml.md

 - `webhook` (**required**)
   - **Type**: `map` (see _webhook structure_ above)
-  - **Description**: Describes all the details about how to invoke the webhook and optionally specify HTTP headers that will be attached to the request then the webhook is called.
+  - **Description**: Describes all the details about how to invoke the webhook and optionally specify HTTP headers that will be attached to the request when the webhook is called.

 - `url` (**required**)
   - **Type**: `string`
   - **Description**: The HTTP endpoint where the webhook can be invoked.
-  - **Possible values**: any string that's a valid HTTP URL and references a webhook
+  - **Possible values**: Any string that's a valid HTTP URL and references a webhook.

 - `headers` (**optional**)
   - **Type**: `[string:string]`
   - **Description**: Specifies a number of HTTP headers.
-  - **Possible values**: any combination of strings that does not contain the empty string
+  - **Possible values**: Any combination of strings that does not contain the empty string.

 #### Examples